 Hashtags: #vi #vim #viMacOs #macOS #viTips #viCommands

-- How to take a screenshot of android emulator (AVD) screen - Android
+- How to take Screenshot on Android device - Android